containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Exposes a port, or a range of ports (e.g. `50-59`), from the host to the container.
 Equivalent to the Podman `--expose` option.

 This key can be listed multiple times.

+### `GIDMap=`

+Run the container in a new user namespace using the supplied GID mapping.
+Equivalent to the Podman `--gidmap` option.

+This key can be listed multiple times.